henriquemtn/misamo/README.md

 Note: If you're using shadcn, you may likely already have these files - however, I would recommend using our components over shadcn's for a consistent styling experience.

 After completing these steps, you can copy and use the components in your project.
 Note that some components (e.g., number inputs, date pickers, time pickers, phone number inputs) may require additional libraries.

+# Creating Components

+This guide walks you through the process of creating and registering new components.

+## Quick Steps

+1. Go to registry/default/components and create your component
+2. Go to registry.json and add a schema of your component
+3. Go to config/components.ts and add your component inside of one category
+4. After all, run the "npm run registry:build" to build your changes inside public/r folder